-Arkansas Business also notes that companies that were fine before the pandemic, but have suffered major losses since, are next.
+Arkansas Business also notes that companies that were fine before the pandemic, which have suffered major losses since, are next.

-Think about all of the businesses impacted: restaurants, shopping centers, small stores, goods manufacturers; all suffering because of the slowdown in the Little Rock area.
-Landlords and other owners who could be directly impacted by the sudden loss of monthly income are being asked to prepare for these new circumstances.
+Think about all of the businesses impacted: restaurants, shopping centers, small stores, goods manufacturers, all suffering because of the slowdown in the Little Rock area.
+Landlords and other owners who could be directly impacted by the sudden loss of monthly income are asked to prepare for these new circumstances.